 And that reading paid off – I managed an A in Afrikaans in my matric exams.

-My trainees are almost always second- or third-language speakers of English, yet expected to go forth and tell stories in that language.
+My trainees are almost always second- or third-language speakers of English, yet they are expected to write in that language.
 However hard they work on the technical and other skills they need , they are still going to have to tell a coherent and organised story in a language other than their own.
 Mother-tongue speakers face the same challenge – and they also often struggle to get their thoughts on to the screen.

 My top tip to all aspiring journalists – whatever their home language – is simple: to get to grips with the language in which you ply your trade, read, read, read – and read some more.
 The more exposure you have to the language, the more your ability to express yourself will grow.